Answers to common technical questions about online exams, including how to set up before you start and what to do on the day.

 Getting onto the exam

-When accessing the exam, you will be asked to enter your username provided in the email.
+When accessing the exam, you will be asked to enter your username and password provided in the email.
 Make sure you enter it correctly and check it carefully before you access the exam.
-Your username is unique to you and if you do not enter it correctly, you may not receive your exam result.
+Your username and password are unique to you and if you do not enter them correctly three times, the system will lock your account and you will need to request a password reset which will delay you starting the exam.

-To avoid entering your username incorrectly, we advise you to copy and paste your username directly from the email into the username box on the exam platform.
-You must not share your unique username with anyone else nor use anyone else's username to access the exam.
+To avoid entering your username and password incorrectly, we advise you to copy and paste your username directly from the email.
+You must not share your unique username and password with anyone else nor use anyone else's username and password to access the exam.

-When you press 'start' you will be asked to read the privacy statement and candidate declaration.
+When you press enter the exam platform you will be asked to read and agree to the privacy statement and candidate declaration.
 The timer will remain paused while you do so.
 When you have agreed to the privacy statement and candidate declaration, your exam will begin and the timer will start.
 The exam will appear in a separate pop-up window.

 During the exam